Understand your conversion tracking data

 Your “View-through conversions” column tells you when customers see, but don’t interact, with your ad, and then later complete a conversion on your site.
 This is different from the data in your other conversion columns, which record when customers interact with an ad and then complete a conversion on your site.

 View-through conversions are a helpful way to track the value of your display or video ad campaigns.
 For display campaigns, for example, they measure the conversions where a customer saw—but didn't click—an ad before completing a conversion.
+View-through conversions take into account the settings of your conversion actions, such as the way conversions are counted.

 For Display Network ads, the last viewable impression will get credit for the view-through conversion.
 With Google's Active View technology, an impression of a display ad is considered viewable when at least 50% of the ad is onscreen for at least 1 second.